 Long before modern telescopes, Indian sages calculated planetary motions, eclipses, and Earth's circumference with remarkable precision.
-The Siddhantas (meaning "established conclusions") are the foundational astronomical treatises that shaped Indian science for millennia.
+The Siddhāntas (meaning "established conclusions") are the foundational astronomical treatises that shaped Indian science for millennia.

-What are the Siddhantas?
+What Are the Siddhāntas?

 The word "Siddhānta" (सिद्धान्त) translates to "established truth" or "proven conclusion."
-In Indian astronomy, Siddhantas are comprehensive texts that systematically explain:
+In Indian astronomy, Siddhāntas are comprehensive texts that systematically explain celestial mechanics, timekeeping, and cosmic order.

 Evolution of Indian Astronomy